Home Care

 3. Quick floor check

 Pick up visible debris or do a quick sweep in high-traffic areas.
+If you have a robotic vacuum, this step handles itself.
+If not, a 2-minute sweep of the kitchen and entryway is usually enough.

 4. Manage dishes immediately